 Your ancestor may have an obscure name that has been transcribed incorrectly.
 Or the reason may be that their name is all too similar.

 However, there are other ways to find your ancestor without actually trying to find him or her.

 When I first started to trace my family history I was not only interested in finding my ancestors, but also their siblings and their descendants.

-When we get stuck trying to find our ancestor we could try to search for their spouse, sibling or children.
+When we get stuck trying to find our ancestors we could try to search for their spouse, sibling, or children.

 For example, I was able to find one ancestor of mine by searching for one of my ancestor’s children.

 It turned out that my ancestor was living with his child.

 His name though was not transcribed from the records correctly, and so I could have missed him from my research if it were not for this useful tip.

 Worth looking at the bigger picture!

 When we begin tracing our family history sometimes we are just concerned about our paternal and maternal lines.